sofuzzy/Xray_Wallet/replit.md

 ## Overview

-Xray is a Solana devnet wallet application that allows users to manage SOL tokens with a retro-futuristic terminal-inspired interface.
-The app provides core wallet functionality including sending/receiving SOL, token swaps, and purchasing SOL via Stripe payments.
+Xray is a Solana mainnet wallet application that allows users to manage SOL tokens with a retro-futuristic terminal-inspired interface.
+The app provides core wallet functionality including sending/receiving SOL, token swaps, and token launchpad.
 It supports both Passkey (WebAuthn) and Replit Auth for user authentication and stores wallet data in a PostgreSQL database.
 The wallet is completely non-custodial - private keys never touch the server.

 ## User Preferences